pgeu/pgeu-system/docs/confreg/sponsors.md

    flagged as approved (but not put on the schedule since it has no start and end time yet).

+Upload file
+:  This benefit class allow uploading of a generic file (unlike the image one which is specific to images).
+It can only validate the MIME type of the file being uploaded and the size of the file, all further vaildation past that must be done manually.

 ## Shipments

 A shipment tracking system is built into the sponsorship system.
 It